As the world starts to recover from COVID-19 we discuss moving forward and the upcoming year for the jewellery house.

 But it is true, especially in the last decade, high jewellery has developed a lot around exceptional moments for our international clients and collectors.
 And for the past few months and probably for many more to come, this has been almost impossible.
-We can’t organise an international launch somewhere or create a fantastic experience to present the collection with clients who have come from all over the world.
-So the challenge is to keep that proximity but to bring experiences when we may not have the fireworks of an amazing evening.
+So the challenge is to keep that proximity but to offer experiences when we may not have the fireworks of an amazing evening.
 We need to take more care and to narrow down our selections of jewellery that we show to clients and use all the tools that we can have access to today to build a relationship with them.
 Then we can bring only the relevant pieces to each client rather than taking all of the collection to a specific destination as we have done in the past.
 So the relationship is still there, but the magic of the experience is something that’s very difficult to recreate.

 What can you tell us about high jewellery for this year and what will you be presenting for the rest of the year?

 Let’s start with what we didn’t do.
 As you know, every year we have a new High Jewellery collection with a whole new story and a very enjoyable experience to go with it.
-Of course, we looked at all the different scenarios and we thought that it felt quite sad to try and give a lesser experience.
-So we decided to keep the High Jewellery collection until next year.
-So that we can bring the whole experience to our clients and friends around the world.
-So we have put aside our big high jewellery collection for next year.
+We looked at all the different scenarios and we decided to keep the High Jewellery collection until next year so that we can bring the whole experience to our clients and friends around the world.

 But the company always has a few things cooking at the same time.
-In September we have an exhibition coming organised by the French National Museum of Natural History, which is the most important museum in France dedicated to gemstones and minerals.
+In September we have an upcoming exhibition organised by the French National Museum of Natural History.
 They agreed to dedicate a whole exhibition that will last for nine months, to precious gemstones.
 Based on their incredible collection that goes back to the 17th and 18th centuries, alongside some examples of High Jewellery that show how these exceptional stones become expressions of beauty when they are integrated into jewellery pieces.
 And they decided to partner with us as we have had a very long relationship with the museum.
 They will showcase 400 pieces of their own collection of minerals alongside more than 200 pieces selected from Van Cleef & Arpels historical creations.
 I believe it will be a beautiful exhibition.

 At the same time, the designers have been working to produce a limited number of exceptional pieces that will be a contemporary counterpoint to what’s going to be on show in the exhibition.
 This is what we presented in July.
-It’s just a few pieces but they are quite spectacular and they reference in a modern way, some historical milestones of the house and they are of course related to the precious stones.
+It’s just a few pieces but they are quite spectacular and they reference in a modern way, some historical milestones of the house.
 There is one necklace that has emeralds totalling 35-carats which is a reinterpretation of an Art Deco design.
 It is an echo of a really important piece created by the House in 1929 in terms of the structure and design.
 It’s a spectacular High Jewellery piece.

 We also created a bracelet, that was inspired by a bracelet from 1937.
 It’s a unique object, with more than 8-carats of rubies.
 Each of them could be a single stone but we decided to play with the impact of the colour and to group them all together.
 When you think of the mystique of High jewellery and the high levels of detail, work and exceptional stones, these pieces are a good example of that.